MorrisMA/M65C02A/README.md

 ##FORTH VM Support

 The 6502/65C02 processors have long supported FORTH.
 The FORTH inner interpreter can be implemented using the native instruction set.
-The 65C02-specific instructions and addressing modes can be used to implement a FORTH interpreter slightly faster than an FORTH interpreter which only uses 6502 instructions and addressing modes.
+The 65C02- specific instructions and addressing modes can be used to implement a FORTH interpreter slightly faster than an FORTH interpreter which only uses 6502 instructions and addressing modes.